hyperfiddle/datomic-browser/README.md

 * https://x.com/dustingetz

 ## License
-* free to use on local dev machines, mandatory runtime login (we are a business)
+* free for individual use on local dev machines, mandatory runtime login (we are a business)
-* using in prod requires a license, contact us
+* using in prod requires a license, contact us.
 * still working out the details

 ## Getting started